KaiKai7/TeleFormer/TeleFormer lite Privacy Policy.md

 **4. Clipboard Access**

-The TeleFormer app only accesses your clipboard when you choose to copy an encoded URL.
+The TeleFormer lite app only accesses your clipboard when you choose to copy an encoded URL.
 We do not access any other information on your clipboard.

 **5. Third-Party Services**